 Remember all those times your grass was too wet to cut but you did it anyway?
-All those clumps are stuck to the bottom of your mowing deck and blocking proper operation of your mower.
+All those clumps are stuck to the bottom of your mowing deck and block the proper operation of your mower.

 A bucket of soapy water can get the rest of your mower looking ready for work.
 Be sure to rinse it cleanly and avoid getting any debris in the gas tank while cleaning.

-This project isn’t hard and should take you no more than an hour or a little more.
+This project isn’t complex and should take you no more than an hour or a little more.